toomcis/Bubbles/README.md

 # Bubbles

 A animated wallpaper for [Lively Wallpaper](https://www.rocksdanister.com/lively/) that generates smooth, flowing blob shapes using a WebGL cubic noise shader.
+Huge shoutout to https://github.com/jobtalle/CubicNoise who laid the foundations for this project with this awesome code

 ![Preview](p.gif)